 The Dehcho Process began in 1999 with negotiations on both a framework agreement and an interim measures agreement.
-In 2001, the DFN, Canada and the GNWT signed a framework agreement which sets out an agenda and timetable for negotiations towards an AiP and a final agreement.
+In 2001 Framework Agreement sets out an agenda and timetable for negotiations towards an AiP and a final agreement.
 The Framework Agreement says that the Dehcho Agreement (final agreement) will not replace Treaties 8 & 11, but will "clarify and build upon the existing treaties".